neologd/neologd-solr-elasticsearch-synonyms/README.md

 ### How to use neologd-solr-elasticsearch-synonym
 When you want to use neologd-solr-elasticsearch-synonym, you should set the path of synonyms file as a value of synonyms_path property of Elasticsearch/Solr.

+When you will updating synonyms file, it's unnecessary to update a configure file of search server, because the location of symbolic link to recent synonyms file is permanent.

 #### Example of snippet of config of Elasticsearch